 Firearms Safety Rule 3

-Were you taught a definitive place to put your finger when not on trigger?
+Were you taught a definitive place to put your finger when not on the trigger?
 Does it matter?

-A fundamental of safe gun-handling is developing consistent trigger finger placement when sights are off target.
-Inconsistent trigger finger placement can quickly become a safety issue once movement, stress or other modifiers are introduced to the shooter.
+A fundamental of safe gun handling is developing consistent trigger finger placement when sights are off-target.
+Inconsistent trigger finger placement can quickly become a safety issue once movement, stress, or other modifiers are introduced to the shooter.
 This may seem like common sense or rudimentary however shooters on ranges exhibit inconsistency with this all the time.

-Consistent gun-handling is a sign of someone you want to shoot with, hunt with or partner with.
-Inconsistent gun-handling is a sign of someone to be avoided.
+Consistent gun handling is a sign of someone you want to shoot with, hunt with, or partner with.
+Inconsistent gun handling is a sign of someone to be avoided.

 Four examples of common trigger finger placement:

 2a+b) The Ayoob “Trigger Finger Off” technique.
-Finger bent and placed on frame.
+Finger bent and placed on the frame.
 Above trigger guard and bent to prevent injury if grabbed.

 Pick one, practice it and use it consistently when handling firearms.
-For defensive purposes most of us will be handling our firearms way more than shooting them.
+For defensive purposes, most of us will be handling our firearms way more than shooting them.